<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 3. Introduce yourself (if necessary)

-If you’re emailing someone you haven’t spoken to before, it’s important to introduce yourself.
-Start by telling them how you found their contact information and explain why you’re emailing them.
-If you are a freelancer trying to sell a service, inform them of how you charge an hourly rate or a project rate.
+If you're emailing someone you haven't spoken to before, it's important to introduce yourself.
+Start by telling them how you found their contact information and explain why you're emailing them.
+If you are a freelancer trying to sell a service, inform them if you charge an hourly rate or a project rate.
 Give as much detail as possible.

 4. Explain why you want to meet

-The next step is to explain why you want to meet.
-Be sure to keep your explanation short and clear as well.
-If you’re emailing a potential client, you may want to mention that you have a solution to their problem.
-If you’re emailing a potential customer, let them know you have a product or service that adds value to their company.
+The next step is to explain the purpose of the meeting.
+Keep your explanation short and clear.
+If you're emailing a potential client, you may want to mention that you have a solution to their problem.
+If it's a potential customer, let them know you have a product or service that adds value to their company.

-5. Offer a few dates and times
+5. Offer a few dates and time options

 Final Thoughts